 Dust Collection System Design

-Your dust collection performance is not just the amount of CFM or power it has, it’s a net result of the whole system.
+Your dust collection performance is not just the amount of CFM or power it has.
+It is the net result of the whole system.

-*What ended up happening is that I tried both the lower and higher cost dust collection systems and here is what I found out…
+What ended up happening is that I tried both, and here is what I found out…

 Dust Collection System 1 – Rockler Dust Right